matpt/matpt.github.io/_members/AnaPires.md

 image: /assets/images/AnaRitaPires.jpg

 ---
-Ana Rita Pires is a Lecturer at the School of Mathematics at the University of Edinburgh and a member of the Geometry and Topology group at the Hodge Institute.
-She has a PhD from MIT, in 2010, and several post-doc positions at Cambridge, New York and Princeton.
-Her research work is in symplectic geometry, in particular using hamiltonian actions and moment maps.
+Ana Rita Pires is a Lecturer in the School of Mathematics at the University of Edinburgh and a member of the Geometry and Topology group at the Hodge Institute.
+After doing undergraduate studies at Instituto Superior and completing a PhD from MIT in 2010, she held various positions at Cornell University, Institute for Advanced Study, Fordham University, and University of Cambridge.
+Her research work is in Symplectic Geometry and Geometric Topology.
+She is also active in outreach activities to broader audiences.